wenyi-shang/LCC-Similarity/README.md

 # LCC-Similarity
-Data and Code for the "Does Library of Congress Classification Suggest Word Usage Patterns?" project.
+Data and Code for the "Does the Semantic Meaning of Class Names Matter?
+A Computational Analysis of LCC and Word Usage" project.